Deploy a Micronaut Microservices Application to the Oracle Cloud Infrastructure Kubernetes Service

 , thencd

-into the newly created directory. - Define some environment variables to make the deploying process easier:
+Define some environment variables to make the deploying process easier:

-export OCI_TENANCY_NAMESPACE=<tenancy-namespace> export OCI_REGION=<region> export OCI_CLUSTER_ID=<cluster-id>
+export OCI_CLUSTER_ID=<cluster-id> export OCI_TENANCY_NAMESPACE=<tenancy-namespace> export OCI_REGION=<region>

-set OCI_TENANCY_NAMESPACE=<tenancy-namespace> set OCI_REGION=<region> set OCI_CLUSTER_ID=<cluster-id>
+set OCI_CLUSTER_ID=<cluster-id> set OCI_TENANCY_NAMESPACE=<tenancy-namespace> set OCI_REGION=<region>

 -